rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/resource-user-group.md

 users from within the same organisation.
 The name of a project must be unique.
 {{% notice info %}}
-A project's name must consist of alphabets, digits, hyphen (-) or an underscore ( _ ) or space characters, and it must begin with an alphabet.
+A project's name must consist of alphabets, digits, hyphen (-) or an underscore ( _ ), and it must begin with an alphabet.
-It must be atleast 3 characters long and not more than 75 characters.
+It must be atleast 3 characters long and not more than 15 characters.
 {{% /notice %}}
 Each project is identified by its unique project ID.
 The creator of a project is also the admin of the project.